Charcoal-SE/metasmoke/README.md

 Metasmoke is a pretty niche project, and we don't expect many people to make use of the entire thing as a whole.
 However, if you want to use the code, go right ahead - metasmoke is licensed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 A small attribution is appreciated, but entirely non-compulsory.

+## Reporting a potential security flaw
+If you wish to report a potential security flaw, no matter how minor it may be, and are not certain it's a security flaw, **only** send the report to security@charcoal-se.org with your details about the issue you found, how you replicated it, and why you believe it is a security flaw.  **DO NOT** disclose specific security flaws, even potential ones, via public insecure mediums such as the public issues system or public chat systems.